Oil hovers around $60 as U.S.-China trade tensions weigh

 Britain on Monday joined the United States in a maritime security mission in the Gulf to protect merchant vessels after Iran seized a British-flagged vessel.

-Additional reporting by Koustav Samanta in SINGAPORE; Editing by Dale Hudson and Kirsten Donovan
+Additional reporting by Koustav Samanta in SINGAPORE; Editing by Kirsten Donovan and Louise Heavens